 Businesses treasure data, but according to leading research and firms, few are realizing the full power of their data or using it to improve their customer experience.

-We hope you’ve walked away with some insight into the benefits of a customer data platform, how they compare to other marketing systems, and how you can use CDP data to create consistent, personalized, and relevant customer journeys.
+So we hope you enjoyed learning all about the benefits of a customer data platform.
+Like how they compare to other marketing systems and how you can use CDP data to create consistent, personalized, and relevant customer journeys.

 For even more information on customer data platforms, check out The ultimate guide to customer data platforms.